Kenya Shilling Amount to Words

 Frequently Asked Questions

-Write the date, payee name, amount in figures (in the box), and amount in words on the line.
+Write the date, payee name, amount in figures in the box, and amount in words on the line.
 Start with "Kenya Shillings," write the full amount, include cents if any, and end with "Only."
-Sign the cheque.
-Draw a line through any remaining blank space on the amount line to prevent tampering.
+Sign the cheque and draw a line through remaining blank space to prevent tampering.

-Do I need to include cents on a cheque?
+Do I need to include cents when writing a KES cheque?

-If the amount has cents (e.g., KES 5,000.50), you should write them: "Kenya Shillings Five Thousand and Cents Fifty Only."
-If there are no cents, simply write "Kenya Shillings Five Thousand Only."
-Always include "Only" at the end regardless.
+If the amount has cents (e.g. KES 5,000.50), you should write them: "Kenya Shillings Five Thousand and Cents Fifty Only."
+If there are no cents, write "Kenya Shillings Five Thousand Only."
+Always include "Only" at the end.

-There's no legal maximum for cheque amounts in Kenya, but banks may place limits on clearing.
+There is no legal maximum for cheque amounts in Kenya, but banks may place limits on clearing.
 Cheques above KES 1 million are typically subject to special clearing procedures.
-For very large amounts, banks often recommend RTGS (Real Time Gross Settlement) transfers instead.
+For very large amounts, banks often recommend RTGS transfers instead.